Serviceable Available Market

 - Position the product or service: Once the SAM has been defined, businesses should position their product or service to meet the needs of this market.
 This includes tailoring the product or service features, pricing, and marketing messages to appeal to the target audience.

-- Allocate resources effectively: Businesses must allocate their resources effectively to serve the SAM.
+- Allocate resources effectively: Businesses must allocate their resources effectively to serve it.
 This involves investing in the proper channels and marketing campaigns to reach the target audience, building a strong customer support team, and ensuring high-quality products or services.

 - Continuously monitor and adapt: Serving the SAM is an ongoing process that requires continuous monitoring and adaptation.
 Businesses need to track customer feedback, analyze market trends, and adjust their strategy to remain competitive and meet the evolving needs of their target audience.